-1. Enter the above fields in a Text Input tool.
+Enter the above fields into a Text Input tool.

 This step creates the “FullPath” (#1 above) and “DestinationDirectory” (#2 above) fields.

 Select only the new ‘cmd’ field.
-Only pass one field load into the Run Command tool.
-In this case use the ‘cmd’ field.
+Only pass one field into the Run Command tool.
+Here we use the ‘cmd’ field.

-4. Finally add a Run Command tool to the workflow.
+4. To finish the move or copy add a Run Command tool

 The Run Command tool takes the command text (written in the field ‘cmd’) and converts it to a bat file.
 The tool then runs this bat file.